daattali/beautiful-jekyll/resources_pages/installation_instructions.md

 ## Troubleshooting

-A lot of troublshooting questions are answered on [Stack Overflow](http://stackoverflow.com/).
+A lot of troubleshooting questions are answered on [Stack Overflow](http://stackoverflow.com/).
 We encourage you to use Stack Overflow throughout the program.

 ## Attributions